marathomas/tutorial_repo/README.md

 ### 2.1.
 Packages, installations etc.

+Python>=3.8. is recommended.
 A conda environment file is included in /environments.
 For manual install, these are the core packages:

 >umap-learn